BadakalaYashwanth/RepoHub/README.md

 # RepoHub
 RepoHub is an interactive tool designed to explore GitHub repositories using OpenAI's language model capabilities.
-This project enables users to clone repositories, index their content, and ask detailed questions to gain insights into the codebase and documentation.
+This project enables users to clone repositories, index their content, and ask detailed questions to gain insights into the codebase and documentation, using natural language processing.

 # Table of Contents
 * Prerequisites